bbc/typescript-docs-verifier/README.md

 ```
 ````

-These code blocks are extracted and any imports from the current project are replaced with an import of the `main` file from `package.json`.
+These code blocks are extracted and any imports from the current project are replaced with an import of the `main` file from `package.json` (e.g. `import { compileSnippets } from 'typescript-docs-verifier'` would be replaced with `import { compileSnippets } from './dist/index'` for this project).

 Each code snippet is compiled (but not run) and any compilation errors are reported.
+Code snippets must compile independently from any other code snippets in the file.

 ## Script usage